 When asking questions, you can use your face (raising eyebrows).
 Facial expressions are a huge part of communication in many cultures, but especially in Deaf communities.
 So encourage one another to use the expressions.
 Tell the story with your face, body and gestures, movement.

 That is why in one scene I’m “asking” with my eyes and not a sign.

 This week we also use the sign for Australia.
 It’s like you’re picking up something and putting it back down.
 “At other times daddy is a long way away in Australia”.
 This is definitely a great sign to learn and get your students trying out.

 “Sometimes I get scared and sleep in mummy’s bed just in case she gets scared too”.

 The word “scared” you need to show the emotion.
 This will be fun to try with your students.
 Though I had to do it a few times because I crack up laughing, as you might do too (because it’s fun).

 Did you know the sign for mummy and mum and mother has two signs?
 The one in the video is one of the signs.
 Or you can do the letter “m” twice as can be seen in sign bank.

-Part 4 – Waiting for Daddy pages 12-13 I think my favourite sign this week is “I’m really good at” because you have to show the face like you mean it.
-In fact you should be using genuine expressions with your signing.
+Part 4 – Waiting for Daddy pages 12-13 I think my favourite sign this week is “I’m really good at” because you have to show the face as you mean it.
+In fact, you should be using genuine expressions with your signing.
 It may feel a little animated at first.
-It will make you a better story teller and communicator.
+It will make you a better storyteller and communicator.